 - 1 Tbsp dried basil

 - 2 bay leaves

 - 2 Tbsp white wine vinegar

-- 2 tsp kosher salt (for table salt, use half)
+- 2 tsp salt (kosher or sea salt; use half if using table salt) (for table salt, use half)

 - Freshly ground black pepper

 To completely remove blood from the bone, soak the oxtails in cold water for 1 hour and discard the water.